5% Off Your First Order! Use Code 'FIVE' at Checkout!

 It became a huge success as the imports from India exceeded those from China.
 When the British government took over India and sent the East India Company back to Britain, tea cultivation grew even more and the government gained huge profits from its trade.

-Unlike the old times, various varieties of tea exist today.
+Unlike the old times, various varieties of unique tea exist today.
 Tea varieties are used as gifts where different kinds of teas are packed together in tea hampers and handed out as packages.
-Also, restaurants and cafes serve different types of brewed teas such as green tea, black tea, yellow tea etcetera.
+Also, restaurants and cafes serve different types of brewed teas such as green tea, black tea, yellow tea.
+The tea bag was invented by accident when a merchant sent tea to someone in silk bags and they put both in the pot.
+It works, and so the tea bag was born.

 Tea isn’t limited to medicinal use anymore.
 It is consumed on celebrations, as a stimulant, for weight loss, and for many other purposes.
 Different varieties of teas have different uses.
 Today, tea is one of the most consumed drinks in the world.
 Originating from China, it spread through Europe over the years.